mahipal123456/Teleoperated-Robot-using-ROS/README.md

 # Teleoperated Robot using ROS

-This project demonstrates the implementation of a teleoperated robot using ROS (Robot Operating System) and an Arduino microcontroller.
+This project demonstrates the implementation of a teleoperated robot using ROS (Robot Operating System) and an Nodemcu microcontroller.
 The robot can be controlled remotely via keyboard commands, leveraging Wi-Fi for communication and ROS for command processing.

 ## Table of Contents
 - [Introduction](#introduction)